guillerminabasso/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ```
 #### Insights

-- Across the entire dataset, Data Analyst is the most in-demand role, accounting for 30% of all job postings.
-It is followed by Data Scientist (26%) and Data Engineer (21%), highlighting the strong demand for analytics and data-related professionals.
+- **Data Engineer**, **Data Scientist**, and **Data Analyst** are the three most in-demand data roles in France, accounting for 72% of all job postings.
-- When filtering the data for France and Spain, Data Engineer represents a larger share of job postings (25% in France and 23% in Spain), while Data Analyst and Data Scientist rank second and third.
-This suggests that these markets place relatively greater emphasis on data engineering roles compared with the overall dataset, possibly reflecting the growing adoption of cloud-based data platforms and modern data infrastructure.
+- **Data Engineers** and **Data Scientists** show slightly higher demand than **Data Analysts**, representing 25%, 24%, and 22% of job postings, respectively.
+- Overall, the French data job market offers strong opportunities across all three roles.
+While **Data Analyst** positions remain highly sought after, the slightly higher demand for **Data Engineers** and **Data Scientists** suggests that professionals with the required technical skills may find a broader range of opportunities in those career paths.

 ### 2. How many skills are required for each role, and what are their associated salaries?